 - Detail movement joints correctly: At designed movement joints, leave an 8–14 mm gap between bead noses and bridge the gap with a cover bead fixed on render dabs — mastic-only joints degrade rapidly under UK UV and moisture exposure and are not an acceptable substitute.

-- Account for temperature: PVC bellcast beads become more brittle below 5 °C and more flexible above 25 °C, so store indoors overnight during winter installations and avoid overtightening mechanical fixings in summer that could deform the profile.
+- Account for temperature: PVC bellcast beads become more brittle below 5 °C and more flexible above 25 °C, so store indoors overnight during winter installations and avoid overtightening any mechanical fixings in summer that could deform the profile.

-Coordinating Bellcast Beads with Render Profile Systems
+Coordinating Bellcast Beads With Other Render Profiles

 | Profile Type | Primary Function | Installation Sequence |